Wat Phnom Yat

-The gruesome series of statues are quite fascinating, as they depict sinners being severely punished.
-"The liar" is having his tongue removed, two unfortunate law-breakers are about to be boiled alive and "the adulterous couple" are climbing up a spiky tree in the nude, ouch!
-Behind all the gruesome fun lies a much older pagoda that was built by Burmese migrants.
-Enjoy the great views of the city and surrounding countryside from here.
+“The liar” is having his tongue removed, two unfortunate law-breakers are about to be boiled alive and “the adulterous couple” are climbing up a spiky tree in the nude, ouch!

 On foot, Wat Khaong Kang is just a minute’s walk away from the entrance to Wat Phnom Yat, but it is less interesting to the casual visitor, except perhaps for the long gate’s representation of the Churning of the Ocean of Milk.

 More detailsOn the hill at the southeast edge of Pailin City

 Jump to a destination

 - Hot spots